Ethics code: IR.IAU.CTB.REC.1401.051

 How to cite this article: Rasouli Magham Zahra, Salehi Somaieh.
 The Mediating Role of Death Anxiety and Corona Anxiety in the Relationship between Resilience and Hypochondriasis among Nurses in Tehran: A Descriptive Study.
 J Rafsanjan Univ Med Sci 2023; 22 (2): 111-28.
 [Farsi]

-Type of Study: Research | Subject: روانپزشكي
+Type of Study:

-Received: 2023/01/16 | Accepted: 2023/04/29 | Published: 2023/05/20
+روانپزشكي Received: 2023/01/16 | Accepted: 2023/04/29 | Published: 2023/05/20